marcelkalveram/awesome-product-engineer/README.md

 ### Strategy

 - [Good Strategy , Bad Strategy](https://www.goodreads.com/book/show/11721966-good-strategy-bad-strategy) - One of the best books on strategy with many examples from the world of technology.

+### Product
-- [Inspired](https://www.svpg.com/books/inspired-how-to-create-tech-products-customers-love-2nd-edition/) - A book on how to discover and deliver products that customers love.
+- [Inspired](https://www.svpg.com/books/inspired-how-to-create-tech-products-customers-love-2nd-edition/) - How to discover and deliver products that customers love.
-- [Empowered](https://www.svpg.com/books/empowered-ordinary-people-extraordinary-products/) - As a leader of product management, product design, or engineering, with everything you’ll need to create just such an environment.
+- [Empowered](https://www.svpg.com/books/empowered-ordinary-people-extraordinary-products/) - Best practices and techniques for product management, product design and engineering.
+- [Transformed](https://www.svpg.com/books/transformed-moving-to-the-product-operating-model/) - How to bridge the gap between where most companies are right now and where they need to be.

 ### Process